 Yes, I know.
 Typically a book is written first, then the movie is made based on the book (and the book is inevitably better), and in the process of making the movie, someone throws together a soundtrack from any music included in it.
-But in the case of Birding in the Face of Terror, the soundtrack was finished … Continue reading
+But in the case of Birding in the Face of Terror, the … Continue reading

 In this scene, Pedro is alone, driving a bus from his home base in San Luis Obispo, CA to San Jose.
 This idea started to percolate a couple months ago when Nadia convinced me to try a Quaker meeting in Atascadero.
 Aside from their predominance in the history of Pennsylvania and their association with oatmeal, … Continue reading